 2. The New Life Syndicate – $437 million – 2019

-On the very first Mega Millions draw of 2019, on January 1st, a group of 23 co-workers from Long Island won a whopping $437 million jackpot together.
+On the very first draw of 2019, on January 1st, a group of 23 co-workers from Long Island matched all the Mega Millions winning numbers won a whopping $437 million jackpot together.
 Their group is called the New Life syndicate because this prize is going to give them a brand-new start.

 The 23 colleagues have been playing the lottery together for a very long time.
 Their tradition was to put in $1.00 each in an envelope and then use the money to get tickets for the Big 3 – Mega Millions, Powerball, and New York Lotto.

 This is what they did before the New Year’s draw and it got them a huge $437 jackpot.
 The winning ticket was a Quick Pick, so it was fated for them to win.
 After the holidays, they came back to work and as word spread of their enormous win, there was “a lot of hugging and crying” in the office.

 The New Life syndicate decided to stay anonymous after their big win because they intend to keep their lives as normal as possible.
 They said that they even want to keep coming in to work because they want to stay united as a group.
 They said that they feel like so much more than co-workers, they feel like a family and that they want to stay together.